Food By Themes

 Image credit: @slurpsburps

-Hana Japanese Restaurant in Forum The Shopping Mall is perhaps most well-known for their ingenious flying noodle dish, but they’ve also actually got really great and cheap omakase sets.
-There are three, priced at $38++, $58++, and $88++.
+Hana Japanese Restaurant in Forum The Shopping Mall is perhaps most well-known for their ingenious flying noodle dish, but they’re also one of the best places to get cheap omakase in Singapore.
+There are three sets to choose from here, priced at $38++, $58++, and $88++ respectively.

 Whichever set you choose, it’s 15 courses right off the bat: they’re differentiated by the dishes that you’re served.
 For example, you can expect Chilled Japanese Somen, Grilled Hokkaido Scallop with Mentaiko, and Pan-Fried Asari Butter with Garlic in the cheapest set, versus Chilled Truffle Somen, Grilled 1/2 Boston Lobster with Mentaiko, and Minced Otoro Sushi with Uni on the other end of the scale.